pamela-project/slambench1/README.md

 ## What is it for? ##

 * A SLAM performance benchmark that combines a framework for quantifying quality-of-result with instrumentation of execution time and energy consumption.
-* It contains a KinectFusion (http://research.microsoft.com/pubs/155378/ismar2011.pdf) implementation in C++, OpenMP, OpenCL and CUDA (inspired by https://github.com/GerhardR).
+* It contains a KinectFusion (http://research.microsoft.com/pubs/155378/ismar2011.pdf) implementation in C++, OpenMP, OpenCL, SYCL and CUDA (inspired by https://github.com/GerhardR).
 * It offers a platform for a broad spectrum of future research in jointly exploring the design space of algorithmic and implementation-level optimisations.
 * Target desktop, laptop, mobile and embedded platforms.
 Tested on Ubuntu, OS X and Android (on Android only the benchmark application has been ported, see later).